ovh/docs/pages/cloud/dedicated/sgx-enable-and-use/guide.en-gb.md

 ![Configure SGX](images/post-configure.png){.thumbnail}

-Check the progress of the configuration task by calling this endpoint with the taskId returned by the previous call :
+Check the progress of the configuration task by calling this endpoint with the *taskId* returned by the previous call:

 > [!api]
 >